albar965/littlenavmap-manual/src/en/MENUS.rst

   Keep in mind that most flight plan formats are limited and not all information is provided or can be loaded from a file.
-For example, cruise altitude might not be loaded from X-Plane FMS in some cases, airways and departure parking spots cannot restored for several formats, transitions cannot be loaded from MSFS PLN and more.
+For example, cruise altitude might not be loaded from X-Plane FMS in some cases, airways or departure parking spots cannot restored from several formats, for example.

 .. important::